Who should buy the Nike Air Maestro 2

 Traction.
 The Nike Air Maestro 2 comes with a durable solid rubber outsole.
 It can withstand both indoor and outdoor surfaces.
 The sole features a herringbone with circular patterns on the side and heel.
 The midfoot has two thick and wide grooves.
 These deliver good court grip and flexibility.

 Length and Width.
 Nike follows shoe sizing standards.
 However, because of their unique designs, shoe models might run long or narrow.
 As for the Nike Maestro 2, there are reports from both narrow- and wide-footers that the shoe is true to size.
 The inner sleeve conforms to the shape of the foot for a one-to-one fit.

 Lockdown.
 To deliver excellent lockdown without compromising comfort, the inner sleeve of the Nike Air Maestro II is filled with foam.
 This setup securely keeps the foot in place.
 As classics, these Nike shoes make use of traditional lacing systems.

 The upper of the Nike Air Maestro II is made of synthetic and nubuck leather.
-The combination of the two leathers delivers durability.
-There are perforations in the sides of the shoe to help wick away moisture during play.
+The combination of the dual leathers delivers durability.
+There are perforations on the sides of the shoe that help wick away moisture during play.